About the scheme

 - create opportunities for the private sector to participate in conserving the state’s built heritage assets, some dating back more than 200 years

-- the pool of prequalified suppliers will provide external expertise in the delivery of high quality results, both in built heritage conservation consultancy and heritage building stonemasonry restoration and/or construction.
+- the pool of prequalified suppliers will provide external expertise in the delivery of high quality results in built heritage conservation consultancy.

 Insurances are not required at time of application, however applicants need to provide proof of insurance at time of commissioning for work.